 All individual pensions benefit from tax relief, within specific limits, meaning that more of what you earn will go towards your retirement savings.

 The final amount of money you get out of any type of individual pension is based on what you put in and how the fund performs over time.
-As the value of any investment can go down as well as up, you may not get back what you put in.
+As the value of any investment can go down as well as up, so you might get back less than you put in.

 There are three main types of individual pensions:

-A Personal pension is your own private pension that you can take from job to job.
-It is ideal if you don't have access to a company scheme or are self-employed.
+A personal pension is your own private pension that you can take from job to job.
+It's ideal if you don't have access to a workplace scheme or are self-employed.
 Essentially, you pay money into your plan and choose where to invest it from a range of funds that can be managed on your behalf.

-Stakeholder pensions are similar to Personal pensions in that you pay money in and invest in a range of funds.
-They are lower cost and can be used if you can only make smaller amounts of payments to help fund your retirement.
+Stakeholder pensions are similar to personal pensions in that you pay money in and invest in a range of funds.
+They're lower cost and can be used if you can only make smaller amounts of payments to help fund your retirement.

 This is a specialist type of pension that gives you more choice over where your money is invested.
-So, if you are comfortable with taking a higher degree of risk, you can make your own investment decisions with a SIPP.
-You should seek advice if you are interested in this type of pension.
+So, if you're comfortable with taking a higher degree of risk, you can make your own investment decisions with a SIPP.
+You should seek advice if you're interested in this type of pension.

-Each type of individual pension has it's own benefits and considerations and so, if you are unsure if an individual pension will be right for you, please speak to a financial adviser.
+Each type of individual pension has it's own benefits and considerations and so, if you're unsure if an individual pension will be right for you, please speak to a financial adviser.